Panjete/mujocoagents/README.md

 Key Insights and Implementational Details from ImitationSeededRL:

 - In the first Iteration of training, I train the Imitation attribute ("the imitator") to fit the expert policy well
-- Once trained, I fit the actor model to actions suggest by the imitaton on sampled trajectories, and the critic to
-- the "rewards-to-go" obtained from these trajectories on a per-state basis.
+- Once trained, I fit the actor model to actions suggest by the imitaton on sampled trajectories, and the critic to the "rewards-to-go" obtained from these trajectories on a per-state basis.

-- The ImitationSeededRL version of the Soft Actor Critic is purely my contribution
+- The ImitationSeededRL version of the Soft Actor Critic is purely my contribution.

-- On subsequent iterations, with probability p, perform some training iterations on the imitator and
-- "recalibrate" the actor and critic to the imitator
+- On subsequent iterations, with probability p, perform some training iterations on the imitator and "recalibrate" the actor and critic to the imitator
 - With probability 1-p, let the RL component of the model explore
 - As the number of iterations increase, decrease p (explore more).

-Overall Optimisations:
+### Plots and Logs

 - Greedily save the model when a test set performs better than the previous best performance

 - Analysis of performance has has been meticulously performed on the trainings.
-Some Plots of performance vs training
-- have been attached in [https://drive.google.com/drive/folders/1PnE2SqnoBilEAzfqQvOopdSEPeQdkDtW?usp=sharing]
+Some Plots of performance vs training have been attached in [here](https://drive.google.com/drive/folders/1PnE2SqnoBilEAzfqQvOopdSEPeQdkDtW?usp=sharing)
-- This was done by modifying the train_agent.py, and plotting values from the evaluated scalar logs